Future of Shared Mobility in Southeast Asia

 The Biggest Challenge: Sustainable Operations

 The real challenge is not launching vehicles.
+The real challenge is managing them efficiently at scale.

 Why Shared E-bikes May Outperform Shared Scooters in Southeast Asia